aydink/filesearch/README.md

 # filesearch

-Filesearch is extremely simple web based file search application, it scans the given root directory and allow user to search file names.
+Filesearch is an extremely simple web application to search a directory tree.